aspnet/BugTracker/README.md

 ###Getting Started

-The first thing we need to do is setup the tools required to build and run an application.
+The first thing we need to do is set up the tools required to build and run an application.

 * Clone the repository
 * On the command line execute ```kvm setup```